 1. Plan your schedule around your cycle

 Start by tracking your cycle consciously.
 You can mark your calendar on the first day of your cycle.
-By charting your cycle duration, you can know when to expect your next period.
+You can know when to expect your next period by charting your cycle duration.
 Try to book your holidays on dates that avoid your expected period dates.
 That way, you can enjoy your travel without worrying about cramps and general discomfort.

-We recommend that you download apps like Fitbit and Strava, which have in-built menstrual cycle trackers.
+We recommend downloading apps like Fitbit and Strava, which have in-built menstrual cycle trackers.
 Just input your previous cycle date, and you’ll get approximate dates for the subsequent 2-3 cycles.
 Plus, if you input your PMS symptoms, these apps will give you tips on preventing having a bad period during your next cycle.

 2. Do lots of cardio exercises